Rhyl1/Basra/README.md

 - HTML - for structure
 - CSS - for styling
 - Google Chrome - for browser use and the use of development tools
-- The Google search engine - was used for research -Links to Bootstrap CDN - for the Bootstrap and JavaScript functions -Links to the FontAwesome CDN- for icons
+- The Google search engine - was used for research.
+- Links to Bootstrap CDN - for the Bootstrap and JavaScript functions
+- Links to the FontAwesome CDN- for icons
--Links to Google Fonts - for custom fonts
+- Links to Google Fonts - for custom fonts
--Links to Hover.css CDN - for cool hover effects and transitions (not yet implemented) -Links to Google maps - for location details.
+- Links to Hover.css CDN - for cool hover effects and transitions (not yet implemented)
+- Links to Google maps - for location details.
 - Github - repository hosted on Github
--Gotpod: was used as cloud IDE solutio
+-Gotpod: was used as cloud IDE solution
--Git Pages - Website is hosted on Github pages
+- Git Pages - Website is hosted on Github pages
--Am I responsive - was used for testing responsiveness of the website -Stadedit.io - was used to compose readme.md file
+- Am I responsive - was used for testing responsiveness of the website
+- Stadedit.io - was used to compose readme.md file

 ## Testing
 -While construction the website the initial responsiveness was tested within